Table of Contents

 This process can take place within a few seconds.
 During ejaculation, smooth muscle contracts in the following:

 - Vas deferens

 - Seminal vesicle

-Through the pressure, the seminal fluid is pushed into the urethra.
-With the contraction of the pelvic floor, 60 to 120 million spermatozoa are released.
+Through this pressure, the seminal fluid is pushed into the urethra.
+With the contraction of the pelvic floor, 60–120 million spermatozoa are released.

 Hormones Influencing the Male Reproductive System

-The hormones controlling the male sexual organs are the Androgenic and gonadotropic hormones of the pituitary gland.
+The hormones controlling the male sexual organs are the androgenic and gonadotropic hormones of the pituitary gland.
 Testosterone is an androgen and is produced in the Leydig cells of the testes.
-The hormone FSH (follicle stimulating hormone) and LH (luteinizing hormone – lutropin) are formed in the pituitary gland.
-They also play a crucial role in the female hormonal balance.
-In men, however, they only affect the tissue of the testis.
+Follicle-stimulating hormone (FSH)) and luteinizing hormone (LH) (lutropin) are formed in the pituitary gland.
+They play a crucial role in female hormonal balance, but in men, they affect only the tissue of the testes.
 The effect of testosterone is considerably more complex.
-It influences:
+It influences the following: